aviralgarg05/agentunit/docs/cli.md

 # CLI Reference

 The `agentunit` command executes one or more evaluation scenarios and exports summaries.
-This reference documents every flag and shows concrete recipes.
+Review the [Quickstart](quickstart.md) first for installation and template usage, then use this document as a detailed flag reference.

 ## Synopsis